 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Arm Holdings (ARM) and MicroStrategy (MSTR), providing a comparative analysis based on recent financial data.
+This table summarizes the strengths and weaknesses of Arm Holdings plc and MicroStrategy Incorporated based on the most recent data.

 |---|---|---|